Hoodoo (spirituality): Concerns about cultural appropriation

 According to scholars such as Katrina Donald-Hazard and Tamara Brown, the research and understanding of African American Hoodoo should be examined from the Black American experience and not from the interpretation of marketeers and exploiters found in books and online, published by people who are not African American.
 White Americans have historically appropriated Black culture and claimed it as their own for profit, erasing Black presence in the process.
 With the advent of the internet, African American music and culture has become consumed more rapidly around the world daily.
 The internet resulted in the mass consumption and appropriation, and sometimes mocking of Black culture by whites and non-Black people in social media.

 As one scholar wrote, "The cultural marketplace of items and ideas has handled the faith and practice of hoodoo roughly.
 Instead of being viewed as a legitimate religion, it is perceived as a system of magic rife with effeminate witchdoctors, pin cushioned voodoo dolls, and miscellaneous artifacts that can be bought and sold."
 The appropriation of hoodoo is based on ignorance about African American cultural history and hoodoo's ties to Black people.

+Some contemporary Black American cultural discourse has emphasized the importance of lineage, community continuity, and historical context in discussions of Rootwork and Hoodoo.
+Within this discourse, the ethnonym Soulaan has been used by some individuals and groups to describe a lineage-based Black American identity rooted in the United States.
+In this context, Rootwork and Hoodoo are often characterized as closed or culturally specific practices that developed within Black American communities in response to enslavement, segregation, and social exclusion, rather than as universal or transferable spiritual systems.
+Sources that reference Soulaan-related perspectives typically frame these views as part of broader debates about cultural ownership, continuity, and appropriation, rather than as formal religious or institutional definitions.